Striped woodpecker: Vocalization

 The striped woodpecker makes a loud "peek" and also a "trill as [a] long-distance call".

 Status

-The IUCN has assesed the striped woodpecker as being of Least Concern.
+The IUCN has assessed the striped woodpecker as being of Least Concern.
 It has a large range, and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It occurs in several national parks in Chile and Argentina but is poorly known and "requires study".